 Sara Grossman is a writer from California and the director and cofounder of the Angles art collective.
 She has written about campus LGBTQ issues, racial inequities, and international migration, among other topics.
 She is a writer and editor for for UC Berkeley’s Haas Institute, where she writes about equity policy and social justice issues.

 David Labi is a writer, editor, filmmaker, producer, and cofounder of Angles.
-He has written fiction, edited magazines, translated poetry, made documentaries and shorts in Argentina, Japan and Berlin, and continues to explore different media and his city obsession through Angles.
-He is also founder of ethical comms agency Good Point.
+He has written fiction, edited magazines, translated poetry, made documentaries and shorts in Argentina, Japan, and Berlin, and continues to explore different media and his city obsession through Angles.
+He is also founder of comms agency Good Point.

 Nikhil Chaudhary is an architect, urbanist and sustainability campaigner who is also a prolific graphic artist.
 Originally from India, Nikhil has particular interest in topics related to urbanisation, urban planning, urban design, and urban development.
 Find more of his work here.

 Julia Joubert is a South African radio presenter, YouTuber, and writer with a passion for storytelling.
 After working for a major broadcasting company down south she moved to Berlin to further explore her role in the medium, seeking to create conversation through shared observation, discussion and a little comic relief.
 Find her on Youtube here.